gismofx/netMF-Devices/README.md

 # netMF-Devices
-This is a bunch of drivers for hardware used for netMF micro controllers
+This is a bunch of drivers for hardware/IO devices used for netMF micro controllers Also, some helper classes as well to fill in gaps of the netMF framework